motherjones/story-tools/README.md

         simpleSheet: true,
     } )

 Change any other variables or copy that you need.
 Hopefully, the tool's README page will help.
+Open the ``index.html`` file in a browser like Chrome or Firefox to check your progress.

 Add, commit, and push your changes as you go.

 #### 3. Upload to s3